alibaba/xquic/docs/API.md

 typedef xqc_usec_t (*xqc_timestamp_pt)(void);
 ```
 By default, xquic will use _**gettimeofday**_ to get the time.
 Unfortunately, on some operating systems, the result of this function might not be precise, and application might get other methods to get precise timestamp.
-xqc_timestamp_pt callback function allows application to set its own timestamp, especially on embeded systems.
+xqc_timestamp_pt callback function allows application to set its own timestamp, especially on embedded systems.
 This function will be triggered when doing congestion control,  setting timer, and timestamp in micro-second MUST be returned.

 Setting this callback function is optional, if not set, xquic will use _**gettimeofday**_ to get timestamp.